Theatre of the Oppressed

 The Theatre of the Oppressed (TO) describes theatrical forms that the Brazilian theatre practitioner Augusto Boal first elaborated in the 1970s, initially in Brazil and later in Europe.
 Boal was influenced by the work of the educator and theorist Paulo Freire and his book Pedagogy of the Oppressed.
 Boal's techniques use theatre as means of promoting social and political change in alignment originally with radical-left politics and later with centre-left ideology.
 In the Theatre of the Oppressed, the audience becomes active, such that as "spect-actors" they explore, show, analyse and transform the reality in which they are living.

 History

 Although it was first officially adopted in the 1970s, Theatre of the Oppressed, a term coined by Augusto Boal, is a series of theatrical analyses and critiques first developed in the 1950s.
 Boal was an avid supporter of using interactive techniques, especially in the context of theatre.
 Many of his ideas are considered as "a new media perspective", despite the relatively early birth of these ideas.
 Since then, these ideas have been developed more, giving them meaning in a modern-day context.
 The creation of the Theatre of the Oppressed is largely based on the idea of dialogue and interaction between audience and performer.
 Moreover, these ideas have served as a framework for the development and evolution of stronger ideas.

-Terminology

-Joker/Facilitator/Difficultator

-Much of Augusto Boal's theatrical process requires a neutral party to be at the centre of proceedings.
-This individual is usually called the "facilitator".
-In Boal's literature this role is referred to as the "joker", in reference to the neutrality of the Joker card in a deck of playing cards.

-This person takes responsibility for the logistics of the process and ensures a fair proceeding, but must never comment upon or intervene in the content of the performance, as that is the province of the "spect-actors".
-Fairness in this context means making sure that the problem story, which by its nature involves a situation of oppression that must be overcome, is not solved—that is, that the participants (the "spect-actors") focus on solving the problem in as realistic and plausible a way as possible, even though it is being played out in a fictional theatrical piece.
-The result should be something like group "brainstorming" about social problems within the community.